 For example, a breakfast cereal may have a "low in sugar

-" decal in a prominent position on the front of the package, but when the nutrition fact label and ingredient list are checked you may find that the product contains high levels of sodium,
+" decal in a prominent position on the front of the package, but check the nutrition fact label and ingredient list and you may find that the product contains high levels of sodium,

 and/or trans fats